-If you have completed a FAFSA application and are eligible for aid, but are waiting on your financial aid package to be processed, you are eligible to enroll in the Pending Financial Aid Deferred Payment plan.
-To enroll in this plan you must email firstname.lastname@example.org your FAFSA confirmation email OR your Student Aid Report.
-You will only have to pay the $25 installment plan fee online and your deferred tuition due date will be 10/08/21 which is well after financial aid will have been dispersed.
+- If you have completed a FAFSA application and are eligible for aid but are waiting on your financial aid package to be processed, you are eligible to enroll in the Pending Financial Aid Deferred Payment plan.
+To enroll in this plan, you must email your FAFSA confirmation email OR your Student Aid Report.
+You will only have to pay the $25 installment plan fee online and your deferred tuition due date will be on the 45th day of the semester, which is typically after financial aid will have been dispersed.
 You will then either owe nothing, or a smaller balance that aid has not covered.
-If for some reason you do not receive aid, all of your charges will be due on the deferred due date.
+If for some reason you do not receive aid, all your charges will be due on the deferred due date.

 Benefits of the IPLAN